FredM67/PVRouter-3-phase/Readme.md

 ---

+### Heater with mmechanical thermostat

 This configuration allows to simplify the wiring and specially does not require any 3-4 poles relay.

 ---
 **_Zoom on the thermostat_**

-You need to take care of which wires are switch off.
+You need to take care of which wires are switched off.

 In **red**, security switch (see the 'S' on each pole) : all 3 phases are switched off.